capistrano/rvm/README.md

 ## Restrictions

-Capistrano can't (yet) use rvm to install rubies or create gemsets, so on the servers you are deploying to, you will have to manually use rvm to install the proper ruby and create the gemset.
+Capistrano can't use rvm to install rubies or create gemsets, so on the servers you are deploying to, you will have to manually use rvm to install the proper ruby and create the gemset.

 ## How it works

-This gem adds a new task `rvm:hook` before `deploy:starting`.
+This gem adds a new task `rvm:hook` before `deploy` task.
 It sets the `rvm ... do ...` for capistrano when it wants to run `rake`, `gem`, `bundle`, or `ruby`.